stelligent/stelligent-u/06-auto-scaling/README.md

 _After updating, what did you see change?
 Did your running instance get replaced this time?_

+The running instance did get replace.

 ##### Question: Launch Config

 _Did the launch config change or was it replaced?_

+It was replaced.

 #### Lab 6.1.5: Launch Template